Old woman smiling while looking at her tablet

 How do retirees pay for Medicare?

-Qualifying individuals may be eligible for Premium-Free Medicare Part A. You must have paid Medicare taxes for at least 10 years.
+Qualifying individuals may be eligible for Premium-Free Medicare Part A. You must have paid Medicare taxes for at least ten years.
 Contrastingly, Medicare Part B does have a monthly premium.
 As of 2023, the Part B premium is $164.90 per month.
 However, Social Security benefits may fully cover these expenses.
 It should be noted that by enrolling during the Initial Enrollment Period, you can avoid any late enrollment penalty.

 Will Medicare cover all of your medical costs once you retire?